As a project or operations manager, one concern you may have is how to make a work schedule that fairly distributes a team workload.

 5. A floating schedule

-A floating schedule involves a fixed main part (the employee being at the disposal of the employer) and a variable, “floating” part (the employee can choose their start and end times during the workday).
+- A variable, or the “floating” part (the employee can choose their start and end times during the workday).

 6. A shift-based schedule

-- The first shift (morning shift),
+- First shift (morning shift),

-- The second shift (afternoon shift), and
+- Second shift (afternoon shift), and

-- The third shift (night shift).
+- Third shift (night shift).

-Example: 3 gas station attendants who take turns working in three shifts (7:00 a.m.– 3:00 p.m.; 3:00 p.m. – 11:00 p.m.; 11:00 p.m. – 7:00 a.m.)
+Example: 3 gas station attendants who take turns working in three 8-hour shifts (7 a.m.– 3 p.m., 3 p.m. – 11 p.m., and 11 p.m. – 7 a.m.)
 Monday through Thursday.

 7. A seasonal schedule

-Example: Two Santa Clauses scheduled to work in a shopping mall throughout November and December in two shifts (Shift 1: 8:00 a.m. – 2:00 p.m.; Shift 2: 2:00 p.m. – 8:00 p.m.).
+Example: 2 Santa Clauses scheduled to work in a shopping mall throughout November and December in 2 shifts (Shift 1: 8 a.m. – 2 p.m. and Shift 2: 2 p.m. – 8 p.m.).

 8. An overtime schedule

-An overtime schedule involves working more than the standard 40 hours per week.
-Depending on the day or length of overtime, but also the US state where the worker is employed, overtime is paid either 1.5 or double the regular employee rates.
+Depending on the day or length of overtime, as well as the US state where the worker is employed, overtime is paid either 1.5 or double the regular employee rate.
 However, only employees not exempt from the Fair Labor Standards Act (FLSA) are entitled to overtime pay.

 Example: A waiter scheduled to work 45 hours in one week — the 5 extra hours scheduled are considered overtime.

 Do you need assistance with calculating overtime work hours?
-Our free overtime calculator can help you.
+Our free overtime calculator can help you:

 9. A compressed schedule

-Example: A window washer scheduled to work 40 hours per week, 10 hours per day (7:00 a.m. – 5:00 p.m.)
+Example: A window washer scheduled to work 40 hours per week, 10 hours per day (7 a.m. – 5 p.m.)
 Monday through Thursday.

 10. A rotating schedule